JunAtHome/DATA3888_image_4/README.md

 # NOTE FOR BELOW:
 To completely reproduce the whole project, in addition to all files in Github, you will need to obtain the tif.file from https://canvas.sydney.edu.au/courses/47736/pages/biotechnology-data-science-image-analysis, under Resources : Biotechnology data bundle ~400MB.
-The file path to the tif file : "Biotechnology/data_raw/morphology_focus.tif" and move it to the same file path as where you found it within our "Biotechnology" folder in Github.
+The file path to the tif file : "Biotechnology/data_raw/morphology_focus.tif" and move it to the same file path as where you found it to within our "Biotechnology" folder in Github.

 ## To generate all cell images
 - Head to "Biotechnology/script/DATA3888_Biotechnology_generateImages_2023.Rmd" and follow the instructions to run the code.
 A folder with 28 subfolders in it will be created with different number of images in each folder.